-The cheapest health insurance in Louisiana for most people shopping for Silver plans is the Blue POS 80/60 $3400, as it was the most affordable option in 58% of the state's parishes.
-Shoppers may also find cheap coverage from Blue Connect 80/60 $3400 (L) or Blue Connect 80/60 $3400 (N), though these plans are the cheapest options in only 15% of parishes.
+The cheapest health insurance in Louisiana for most people shopping for Silver plans is the Blue POS 80/60 $3400, as it is the most affordable option in 70% of the state's parishes.
+Shoppers may also find cheap coverage from Blue Connect 80/60 $3400 (N) or Precision Blue 80/60 $3400 (BR), although these plans each offer the cheapest rates in only five parishes in the state.

 Cheapest health insurance by metal tier